camrenhall/luceron-ai-backend-server/DOCUMENT_MANAGEMENT_API.md

 Documents follow this status progression:

 1. `uploaded` → Initial state when document record is created
+2. `converted` → File has been converted to PNG format
-2. `analyzing` → File is being processed (PNG conversion, analysis)
+3. `analyzing` → File is being analyzed by AI models
-3. `analyzed` → Processing and analysis completed successfully
+4. `completed` → Processing and analysis completed successfully
-4. `failed` → Processing or analysis failed
+5. `failed` → Processing or analysis failed

 ## Database Schema Mapping